 - Removing moisture and water from food keeps it from spoiling and gives it a long-long shelf-life.
 Since freeze-dried food is not heated, it contains all the power of fresh food.

 - Freeze-dried fresh fruit and berries possess superior quality due to extremely low temperatures and bypassing the liquid phase.
 Freeze-drying preserves the original color, taste, and nutritional value of the fresh product.

 Freeze-drying is a form of product preservation that removes all moisture and water, leaving the basic structure and content of the material intact.
 Freeze-drying, also known as lyophilization, is a low-temperature dehydration process that involves freezing the product, lowering the pressure, and removing the ice from the product through sublimation.

 Freeze-drying is an amazingly effective method of food preservation, keeping all the nutrients, antioxidants, color, and taste of the ripe, in-season food.
 Freeze-drying can also separate and purify materials.
-Since the freeze-drying process is developed under 48°C (118°F), the food is considered a high-quality raw food.

 It sounds like freeze-drying is a relatively new process that has evolved with the development of technology.
 The first freeze-drying testing began as early as the 1890s when Richard Altmann successfully devised a method to freeze-dry tissues.
 He created a vacuum chamber run by an electrical pump.
 Still, it was not until World War II that the method was used both in medical and commercial food processing.